 - (i) Greek History to ca 650 BCE

 - (ii) Greek History ca 650-479 BCE

 - (iii) Greek History 479-336 BCE

 - (iv) Athenian Democracy in the Classical Age

 - (v) Alexander the Great and his Successors 336-301 BCE

 - (vi) The Hellenistic World 301-ca 100 BCE

 - (vii) The Achaemenid Empire

 - (viii) Pre-Roman Italy

 - (ix) Carthage and the Phoenician Mediterranean

 - (x) Rome and the Mediterranean World 240-146 BCE

 - (xi) Roman History 146 BC-46 BCE

 - (xii) Cicero

 - (xiii) Roman History 46 BCE-54 CE

 - (xiv) Roman History 54-138 CE

 - (xv) Roman History 138-312 CE

 - (xvi) The Ecology, Agriculture and Settlement History of the Ancient Mediterranean World

 - (xvii) The Economy of the pre-Roman Mediterranean

 - (xviii) The Economy of the Roman Empire

 - (xix) The Provinces of the Roman Empire

 - (xx) Greek and/or Roman Religions

 - (xxi) Gender and Sexuality in the Greek and/or Roman World

 - (xxii) Varieties of Enslavement and Unfreedom in the Ancient Mediterranean

 - (xxiii) Community Movements, Mediterranean Colonizations and Colonialisms

 - (xxiv) Greek and/or Latin Historiography

 - (xxv) The Church in the Roman Empire from the Beginnings to 312 CE

 - (xxvi) The World of Augustine

-- (xxvii) The City of Rome
+- (xxvii) The City of Rome (MPhil only)

-This option is run in collaboration with the British School at Rome and involves attendance at the residential course organised by the School annually in Rome; only those accepted by the School may take the option.
-NB this paper requires two submitted essays like all other papers, not one as in the BSR guidelines.
+This option is run in collaboration with the British School at Rome and involves attendance at the residential course organised by the School annually in Rome.
+Only those accepted by the School may take the option.
+It should normally be taken in Year 1 of the MPhil.
+N.B. this paper requires two submitted essays like all other papers, not one as in the BSR guidelines.
 [Tuition fees for this course are transferred to the School by the University; maintenance is for negotiation between the student and his/her college, and grants for travel may be applied for from College or University funds.]